spectrumcomputing/linux-notes/Additional Packages Installation Guide.md

     youtube-dl -f number URL

-Download the best quality version:
+Download the best quality version (Note that by default youtube-dl tries to download the best available quality):

     youtube-dl URL